Rev. Dr. Heather Vacek

 Associate Professor of Church History

-Heather joined Moravian Theological Seminary as VP/Dean in the summer of 2021.
+Heather joined Moravian Theological Seminary and Lancaster Theological Seminary as VP/Dean in the summer of 2021.
 She relishes walking alongside students, staff, and faculty as they discern their individual and collective vocations in service of God’s work in the world.
-Heather is ordained in the Moravian Church and is honored to lead the work of theological education at MTS.
+Heather is ordained in the Moravian Church and is honored to lead the work of theological education at MTS and LTS.

-Before serving at Moravian Theological Seminary Heather spent nine years at Pittsburgh Theological Seminary, first as a faculty member and then as vice president for academic affairs and dean of faculty.
+Before serving at Moravian and Lancaster seminaries, Heather spent nine years at Pittsburgh Theological Seminary, first as a faculty member and then as vice president for academic affairs and dean of faculty.

 When not tending to the work of theological education, Heather loves cooking, reading fiction, and especially being in the woods running trails or hiking.